Optimal strategies for weighted ray search: Abstract

 \section{Abstract}

-Searching for a hidden target is an important algorithmic paradigm with numerous applications.
-We introduce and study the general setting in which a number of targets, each with a certain weight, are hidden in a star-like environment that consists of $m$ infinite, concurrent rays, with a common origin.
-A mobile searcher, initially located at the origin, explores this environment in order to locate a set of targets whose aggregate weight is at least a given value $W$.
-The cost of the search strategy is defined as the total distance traversed by the searcher, and its performance is evaluated by the worst-case ratio of the cost incurred by the searcher over the cost of an on optimal, offline strategy with (some) access to the instance.
-This setting is a broad generalization of well-studied problems in search theory; namely, it generalizes the setting in which only a single target is sought, as well as the case in which all targets have unit weights.
+We introduce and study the general setting of {\em weighted search} in which a number of targets, each with a certain weight, are hidden in a star-like environment that consists of $m$ infinite, concurrent rays, with a common origin.
+A mobile searcher, initially located at the origin, explores this environment so as to locate a set of targets whose aggregate weight is at least a given value $W$.
+The cost of the search strategy is defined as the total distance traversed by the searcher, and its performance is measured by the worst-case ratio of the cost incurred by the searcher over the cost of an on optimal, offline strategy with complete access to the instance.
+This is the first study of a setting that generalizes several problems in search theory: the problem in which only a single target is sought, as well as the problem in which all targets have unit weights.

-We consider two models depending on the amount of information allowed to the offline algorithm.
-In the first model, which is the canonical model in search theory, the offline algorithm has complete information.
-Here, we propose and analyze a strategy that attains optimal performance, using a parameterized approach.
-In the second model, the offline algorithm has only partial information on the problem instance (i.e., the target locations).
-Here, we present a strategy of asymptotically optimal performance that is logarithmically related to $m$.
-This is in stark contrast to the full information model in which a linear dependency is unavoidable.
+We present and analyze a search strategy of near-optimal performance for the problem at hand.
+We observe that the classical approaches that rely on geometrically increasing search depths perform rather poorly in the context of weighted search.
+We bypass this problem by using a strategy that modifies the search depths adaptively, depending on the number of targets located up to the current point in time.